Updated: Mar 29, 2022

-Today, when people say "Vaccines work!" they believe that means "Vaccines create Immunity!" or herd immunity, etc. Such phrases have been used so often, interchangeably, and the phrase interchange has been showcased by the highest levels of government.
+Today, when people say "Vaccines work!" they believe that means "Vaccines create Immunity!" or herd immunity, etc. Those phrases have been used so often, interchangeably, and the phrase interchange has been showcased by the highest levels of government.
 One example can be witnessed during education provided by the CDC.
-During a webinar on measles, the nurse educator say that prior receipt of "two measles vaccines," is "evidence of immunity."
+During a webinar on measles, the nurse educator repeatedly said that prior receipt of "two measles vaccines," is "evidence of immunity."

 But what happens if vaccine induced antibodies are short lasting?
-Did you know that mumps vaccine protection begins fading after 5 years?
+Did you know that mumps antibodies begin fading after 5 years?
 And did you know that for decades now, the final MMR vaccine has been administered between age 4 and 6.

-That means mumps protection begins wearing off by age 9 to 11.
+That means mumps antibody levels begins wearing off by age 9 to 11.

-In the USA, the adult population constitutes 77.4% of all American's.
-So, if mumps vaccine protection begins wearing off between age 9 and 11, that means the majority of the vaccinated adult population cannot be considered immune.
+In the USA, the adult population constitutes 77.4% of all Americans.
+So, if mumps vaccine derived anti-bodies begin wearing off between age 9 and 11, that means the majority of the vaccinated adult population cannot be considered immune.